 Each auditor performing work under GAGAS should complete every two years at least 80 hours of CPE that directly enhance the auditor's professional proficiency to perform audits and/or attestation engagements.

-Effective February 29, 2020, the GAO released a COVID-19 GAGAS CPE Alert which outlines a six-month grace period for completing Yellow Book CPE and a temporary waiver for the 20-hour annual requirement.
+Effective Feb.
+29, 2020, the GAO released a COVID-19 GAGAS CPE Alert that outlines a six-month grace period for completing Yellow Book CPE and a temporary waiver for the 20-hour annual requirement.

 *Instead of following the dates listed above, your period may run two years from the start date of the first audit made in accordance with the Yellow Book.
 The GAO states that to simplify administration of CPE requirements, an audit organization may establish a standard two-year CPE period for all of its auditors, which can be either on a fixed-year or rolling-year basis.
 Effective Jan.
 1, 2004, the GAO released an amendment to its CPE requirements that states that CPAs may not, in most cases, use tax credits to meet their 80-hour GAO Yellow Book requirement.